phraust1612/2017PintosProject/README.md

 * GCC 3.4
 * Bochs 2.2.6

-If you are familiar with Docker, please use this [environment](https://github.com/hangpark/pintos-dev-env-kaist)
+If you are familiar with Docker, please use this [docker image](https://github.com/hangpark/pintos-dev-env-kaist)

 ### Pintos